 All rituals require crystalized mana (from a mana site) to cast, they are too powerful to perform with personal mana.
 The magnitude of the ritual is the amount of crystal mana needed to perform it.
 The amount of crystalized mana that each ritualist can expend is limited by their level of skill with the appropriate realm lore.

 Magicians can master a handful of formulaic rituals.
-Crystalized mana used by a character that has mastered the ritual counts double.
+Mana crystals used by a character that has mastered the ritual counts double.
 Magicians may choose to master formulaic rituals when they purchase realm lore skills or the extra ritual skill.

 E.g. A magician is performing the ritual, the Ascetic Star of Atun, a magnitude 6 Day ritual.
-The ritualist has three levels of skill in day lore, allowing them to contribute three points of crystalized mana, however the caster has mastered the ritual, doubling their effective mana.
+The ritualist has three levels of skill in Day lore, allowing them to contribute three mana crystals, however the caster has mastered the ritual, doubling their effective mana.
 This allows them to achieve the 6 points required for the ritual.

 A regio is an area with a magical aura.
 Most regios are keyed to one of the realms and some are powerful enough that they that make it easier for ritualists to perform rituals of that realm while inside it.
 There is a powerful permanent regio of all six realms at Anvil that allows each magicians contributing to the ritual to gain an additional effective rank of the appropriate Realm lore skill, subject to the normal rules for effective skill.

 For example, A coven of three characters each with one rank of Summer lore use the anvil regio.
 They each act as if their Summer lore were rank 2 and can contribute 2 mana crystals to the ritual.
 A fourth member of their coven who has no ranks in Summer still cannot contribute to the ritual.

 - Every ritual is keyed to a single realm